OneKeyHQ/bitcoinjs-lib/README.md

 ```javascript
 <script type="module">import "/scripts/bitcoinjs-lib.js"</script>
 ````

+#### Using Taproot:
+When utilizing Taproot features with bitcoinjs-lib, you may need to include an additional ECC (Elliptic Curve Cryptography) library.
+The commonly used `tiny-secp256k1` library, however, might lead to compatibility issues due to its reliance on WASM (WebAssembly).
+The following alternatives may be used instead, though they may be significantly slower for high volume of signing and pubkey deriving operations.

+#### Alternatives for ECC Library:
+1. `@bitcoinjs-lib/tiny-secp256k1-asmjs`
+   A version of `tiny-secp256k1` compiled to ASM.js directly from the WASM version, potentially better supported in browsers.
+This is the slowest option.
+2. `@bitcoinerlab/secp256k1`
+   Another alternative library for ECC functionality.
+This requires access to the global `BigInt` primitive.
+For advantages and detailed comparison of these libraries, visit: [tiny-secp256k1 GitHub page](https://github.com/bitcoinjs/tiny-secp256k1).

 **NOTE**: We use Node Maintenance LTS features, if you need strict ES5, use [`--transform babelify`](https://github.com/babel/babelify) in conjunction with your `browserify` step (using an [`es2015`](https://babeljs.io/docs/plugins/preset-es2015/) preset).